 After your baby is born, he or she will likely be examined for signs of birth injuries, abnormally low blood sugar (hypoglycemia) and a blood disorder that affects the red blood cell count (polycythemia).
 He or she might need special care in the hospital's neonatal intensive care unit.

 Keep in mind that your baby might be at risk of childhood obesity and insulin resistance and should be monitored for these conditions during future checkups.

-Also, if you haven't previously been diagnosed with diabetes, after childbirth your health care provider will test you for the condition.
+Also, if you haven't previously been diagnosed with diabetes and your health care provider is concerned about the possibility of diabetes, you may be tested for the condition.
 During future pregnancies, you'll be closely monitored for signs and symptoms of gestational diabetes — a type of diabetes that develops during pregnancy.

 Coping and support

 If your health care provider suspects fetal macrosomia during your pregnancy, you might feel anxious about childbirth and your baby's health — and worrying can make it hard to take care of yourself.

 Consult your health care provider about what you can do to relieve stress and promote your baby's health.
 Also consider seeking information and support from women who've had babies diagnosed with fetal macrosomia.

 Preparing for an appointment

 If you have risk factors for fetal macrosomia, the topic is likely to come up at routine prenatal appointments.

 Below are some basic questions to ask your health care provider about fetal macrosomia: